Action Planning Basic Overview (EX)

 Under the Permissions header are the following options.

-- Edit All Action Plans: Gives the participant administration/editing rights to any Action Plan in the dashboard.
+- Edit all action plans: Gives the participant administration/editing rights to any action plan in the project.

-- Use Action Plans: Allows the participant to use Action Plans in the dashboard.
+- Use action plans: Allows the participant to use action plans in the individual dashboard.
 This permission allows the participant to edit any Action Plans they’ve created or are the owner for.
 The participant will also be able to view, but not edit, any Action Plans accessible to them by their org hierarchy data restrictions.
+This is assigned dashboard-by-dashboard, allowing you to give access to some dashboards’ action plans without having to give access to them all.

-To restrict what action plans people can edit and use, add a dashboard and modify the dashboard data restrictions by clicking View All Data and selecting Restrict Data.
-See example below.
+To further restrict which action plans participants can edit and use, modify the dashboard data restrictions.

 Org Hierarchy Restriction